LuciooF/RNG-PET-GROWER/README.md

 # Pet Grower RNG

-A Roblox game using modern React, Redux, and ProfileStore.
+A Roblox game using React, Redux, and ProfileStore.

 ## Setup